Peter Nicholls (artist): Career

 In 1989, Nicholls spent three months in Europe and found new inspiration in recent sculptural works like Andy Goldsworthy's Sidewinder (1985) in Grizedale Forest and Kier Smith's Iron Road (1986) in the Forest of Dean Sculpture Trail.
 An important work produced in the wake of these experiences was Whanganui (1990), today in the collection of the Sarjeant Gallery.
 This complex work was inspired by a journey undertaken by Nicholls's ancestor Richard Taylor along the Whanganui River.
 Made of two native woods, rimu and totara, and two woods introduced to the area by Taylor, willow and poplar, the winding, nine-metre work imitates the movement of the river, but various objects embedded into the wood (a river paddle, a brass compass, a Māori adze-head) suggest the impact of both native and settler culture.

 In the late 1990s and early 2000s, Nicholls created some of his largest and most recognised sculptures.
 Rakaia (1996–97) is Nicholls's contribution to the international sculpture collection at Gibbs Farm, north of Auckland;Tomo (2005) is at the Connells Bay Sculpture Park on Waiheke Island; and Junction (2009) stands near the railway line at New Lynn, Auckland.
 Junction features prominently in the 2015 music video for Anthonie Tonnon's song Railway Lines.
 In 2013, Nicholls gifted another large work, Moorings, to the city of Whanganui, his birthplace.
 The work, which references the Whanganui River's nine tributaries, is sited beside the river at Moutua Quay.

 In a 2007 interview, Nicholls explained his philosophy of art: "My work has always concerned the land.
 Travel and teaching has been an important part of this.
 The time and materials, and our use of all such resources, are a constant in my work.
 I never cut living trees on principle, being committed to creating ‘new life’ from discards.
 Thus, in the materials and the forms, there is the dialectic of the ephemeral and the permanent, life and its short space within time."

 At least two portraits of Nicholls are owned by major New Zealand national collections.
 Adrienne Martyn’s 1985 photograph, "Peter Nicholls, Sculptor, Auckland 22.4.85," is held at the Museum of New Zealand Te Papa Tongarewa.
 Alan Pearson's 1986 oil on canvas, "Portrait of the sculptor Peter Nicholls," is in the collection of the Auckland Art Gallery Toi o Tāmaki.

 In 2022, the illustrated book, Peter Nicholls — Sculptor: Dynamics / Memory / Grace, was published.
 Edited by Don Hunter and introduced by Priscilla Pitts, this publication illustrates Nicholls' 60 years of prolific sculpture work including his studio notes, drawings, photos, and quotes from writers who engaged with this work.
 Writers include David Eggleton, James Dignan, Jodie Dalgleish, Peter Entwisle, Bill Milbank, Cassandra Fusco, and Peter Leech.

+A retrospective of Nicholls' art was shown at Dunedin's Fe29 Gallery in September 2025.